JannisJost/QuantumAccelerator/README.md

 # QuantumAccelerator

-QuantumAccelerator is a application you can use to manage Windows 10.
+QuantumAccelerator is a completely free application to manage Windows 10 with style.

+# Features:
+ Markup : * Free storage
+          * Debloat Windows 10 (basically delete all preinstalled apps)
+          * Manage privacy settings in one place
+          * Gamebooster